facebook/react/docs/docs/addons-perf.md

 Perf.stop()
 ```

 Start/stop the measurement.
-The React operations in-between are recorded for analyses below.
+The React operations in-between are recorded for analysis below.
 Operations that took an insignificant amount of time are ignored.

 After stopping, you will need [`Perf.getLastMeasurements()`](#getlastmeasurements) to get the measurements.